I Like Turtles

 February 2, 2008

 The coolest thing about this particular painted roadside rock are the little feet/claws.
 To me, that makes this one my favorites of those I have seen.
-So Ed, put on your zombie face paint and tell me what you think.
+Apparently, this guy was originally a snake – with no feet and claws.
+Then at some point it became what I’ve determined is a turtle.